saveasguy/cowabunga/README.md

 ```

 ## Usage
-To play with compiler. *main.ks* file is provided.
+To play with compiler, *main.cb* file is provided.
-To run compiler on *main.ks*, execute following command:
+To run compiler on *main.cb*, execute following command:
 ```
 # Go to project root directory
-./build/kaleidoc main.ks
+./build/cbc/cbc main.cb
 ```